Dhghomon/easy_rust/README.md

 }
 ```

-This prints `0xe2bc0ffcfc` or some other address (it can be different every time).
+This prints `0xe2bc0ffcfc` or some other address.
+It might be different every time, depending on where your computer stores it.

 Or you can print binary, hexadecimal and octal: